bkonkle/nakago/website/docs/features/async-graphql.md

 # Async-GraphQL

 The GraphQL integration is built around a flexible Schema Builder approach that allows you to modify the in-progress schema to incrementally add things like DataLoaders and other context for your Resolvers.
-It uses the Init lifecycle hook as a trigger to build the final schema, making it available to the rest of your application through type ID or Tag.
+It uses an init function as a trigger to build the final schema, making it available to the rest of your application through type ID or Tag.

 ## Dependencies vs. Context